dcat52/AI-510-Grad-Project/README.md

 We will assume that the `csv` files are all of the same format; you will just ignore the given label when classifying.
 If an input column has value less than -2.0, then ignore that entry; for training/testing if a label has value less than -2.0, then it should be skipped.

-Our goal is to define a technique that works with four different classification problems:
+Our goal is to define a technique that works with six different classification problems as described in the submission section.
+A good solution will likely make the architecture dependent on the number of input elements in the feature vector, but you may also code each classification problem separately.
-* classify columns 0-5 as input with column 10 as label
-* classify columns 0-6 & 9  as input with column 10 as label
-* classify columns 0-6 & 9  as input with column 11 as label
-* classify columns 0-6 & 9 & 10  as input with column 11 as label

 Some provided data may have invalid data (< -2.0) for some problems, and should be skipped.